Types

 ```

-Base return type for function results.
+Optional convention TypedDict for `status`/`error` results.
 The `status` field indicates the outcome.
 The optional `error` field contains an error message if execution failed.
 Additional fields are allowed and passed through to the LLM.

 ### FlowArgs